 There are a lot of calculators out there provided on university websites to calculate your science GPA vs cumulative GPA.
 Here’s one offered by Temple University.
 And here’s one created at Kennesaw State University that gives you the option of calculating your GPA when you’ve retaken a class, or calculating what GPA you’ll need next semester if you’re shooting for a specific end-point GPA.
 Here’s a helpful tidbit: you should be shooting for your science GPA and cumulative GPA to be within .2 of each other if you don’t want to set off any red flags.

-“What’s the lowest GPA I could have and still get into such-and-such school?”
+“What’s the lowest GPA I could have and still get into my dream school?”

 If your science GPA vs cumulative GPA are lower than 3.0, you may want to reconsider your career choice.
 3.0 is a cut-off for most schools, and even if you can bring it up into the 3.1-3.3 range, you’re in dicey territory.

-Also, as I’ve recommended in many posts, if you’re starting to think about choosing where you want to apply, you have, have, have to get your hands on the Medical School Admission Requirements (MSAR) Guide.
+Also, if you’re starting to think about where you want to apply, you need to get your hands on the Medical School Admission Requirements (MSAR) Guide.
 It gives the average science and cumulative GPAs and MCAT scores for the students matriculating at every MD school in the United States and Canada.
 It’s relatively cheap on Amazon, and invaluable, in my experience.

 So, if you want to bulk up your GPA, you know what to do.
 To bulk up your other application features, see these posts: